MARS: Masked Automatic Ranks Selection in Tensor Decompositions: EXPERIMENTS

-Another important achievement of our model is the ability to actually accelerate network.
-Despite the fact that TR-decomposition allows to achieve better compression, it, however, slows down inference.
+Another important achievement of our model is the ability to actually accelerate networks.\footnote{We do not specify run times in other experiments, as this information is not provided in the related works; however, we have observed acceleration in other cases as well.} Even though TR-decomposition allows achieving better compression, it, however, slows down the inference.
 The authors argue that such an effect is caused by the suboptimality of the existing hard- and software for tensor routines.
-Using simpler layer factorizations, we managed to speed-up LeNet-5 by $1.2\times$.
+Using simpler layer factorizations, we managed to speed up LeNet-5 by $1.2\times$.

 Similarly to the previous experiment, we measured the quality of the ensemble of LeNet-5 networks compressed with MARS.
 Ensembling aids to improve model test accuracy up to $\bm{99.5\%}$.
-Note that the ensemble of 5 networks compressed by $10\times$ still requires twice less memory than the original model and, provided parallel computing, can work faster.
+Note that the ensemble of 5 networks compressed by $10\times$ still requires twice less memory than the original model and, provided parallel computing, can even work faster.

-We recognize the power of Tensor Ring decomposition in compressing neural networks.
-As in TRN all decomposition ranks are set equally, we believe that MARS could further improve its results, and leave it for future work.
+We recognize the power of the Tensor Ring decomposition in compressing neural networks.
+Since in TRN all decomposition ranks are set equally, we believe that MARS could further improve its results and leave it for future work.